the-events-calendar/the-events-calendar/readme.txt

 = [5.0.4] TBD =

 * Fix - Prevent PHP errors from happening during bulk activation or deactivation of the plugin [TCMN-53]
+* Fix - Correct iCal link on month view for months other than the current one [TEC-3267]
+* Tweak - Add a constant to turn off views HTML caching.

 = [5.0.3.1] 2020-03-23 =